CarlesBalsach/GettingAndCleaningDataJohnHopkinsDataScience/README.md

 The content includes the asnwer for the tasks from the following assignment

+## Table of Content

+* run_analysis.R - R script that performs the task asked by this asignment
+* CodeBook.md - Describes step by step how the script works and the variables in it
+* Readme.md - Explains the repository contents, as well as the Project Instructions

 ## Instructions

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.